 Myth #3: Eczema should be treated with immunosuppressant drugs, anti-inflammatories, and topical steroids.

 Fact: External creams are not the answer, healing the gut through mainstream holistic methods is.
 Using creams may “work” temporarily, but return once you stop and/or symptoms come back with a vengeance.
 Addressing the underlying problem is key.
-Dr. Nuzum has seen thousands of people in his practice with eczema who have recovered within months of detoxifying their body, correcting nutritional deficiencies, and healing unbalanced gut flora.
+Many people with eczema have recovered within months of detoxifying their bodies, correcting nutritional deficiencies, and healing unbalanced gut flora.

-The pathophysiology that is taught in traditional natural medicine, in relation to eczema, is that toxicity triggers this inflammatory response and that these toxins can be anything from heavy metals, environmental chemicals, toxic waste discharged from parasites in the body (this clogs up the detoxification pathways in our body), bacterial and other microbial byproducts including candida.
+The pathophysiology that is taught in traditional natural medicine, concerning eczema, is that toxicity triggers this inflammatory response and that these toxins can be anything from heavy metals, environmental chemicals, or toxic waste discharged from parasites in the body (this clogs up the detoxification pathways in our body), bacterial and other microbial byproducts including candida.
 Once the skin has this inflammatory response fungus (such as candida) may grow on the skin.